 Outdoor Classroom

-Our in-school programmes bring the curriculum to life by taking children into the outdoor classroom to learn about the natural world, green plants, animals, and habitats.
+Our in-school programmes bring the curriculum to life by taking children into the outdoor classroom to learn about the natural world, plant, animals, and habitats as well as supporting physical development.
+We can also bring in communication and language as well as maths, literacy, and expressive arts and have the room to deploy kinaesthetic approaches.
 Children can touch the soil and participate in developing their school campus whilst developing a deep understanding on environmental stewardship and sustainability.

 Our after-school programmes help to develop intrinsic motivation for scientific field work.
 We take time to discover where a child's natural interest lies, and then we build on that by giving them access to tools and scientific equipment.
-We are currently delivering after-school programmes for the following age groups:
+We are currently delivering after-school programmes for the following age groups in a number of international schools:

 OUTDOOR CLASSROOM DESIGN >